uniVocity/worldcities-import/README.md

 engine = Univocity.getEngine(engineName);
 ```

-And you are ready to define/modify data mappings among entities of your data stores and execute data mapping cycles!
+You are now ready to define/modify data mappings among entities of your data stores and execute data mapping cycles!

 #### Configuring how metadata is stored (optional)

 To perform operations such as data change autodetection (not demonstrated here) and reference mappings (used in [MigrateWorldCities.java] (./src/main/java/com/univocity/articles/importcities/MigrateWorldCities.java)), uniVocity generates metadata for each record persisted.
-You can define where this metadata must be stored or simply use uniVocity with its in-memory metadata database, which is created automatically.
-If you want to use a database to store metadata, ensure it is tuned to allow fast insert operations.
+You can define where this metadata should be stored or simply use uniVocity with its in-memory metadata database, which is created automatically.
+If you want to use your database to store metadata, ensure it is tuned to allow fast insert operations.

-To configure the metadata storage, create a [MetadataSettings](http://github.com/uniVocity/univocity-api/blob/master/src/main/java/com/univocity/api/config/MetadataSettings.java) object with the `javax.sql.DataSource` for the database.
+To configure the metadata storage, create a [MetadataSettings](http://github.com/uniVocity/univocity-api/blob/master/src/main/java/com/univocity/api/config/MetadataSettings.java) object with the `javax.sql.DataSource` that provides connections to your database.

 ```java
 MetadataSettings metadata = new MetadataSettings(metadataDatabase.getDataSource());